uditarora/ParallelTweepy/README.md

 A parallel task scheduler for Tweepy.

 ## What is this?
-ParallelTweepy you to use multiple Twitter API keys to run Twitter data collection jobs using the Tweepy library in parallel.
+ParallelTweepy allows you to use multiple Twitter API keys to run Twitter data collection jobs using the Tweepy library in parallel.

 ## Why?
 Twitter's rate limits make it difficult to collect a lot of data using a single API key.
 ParallelTweey enables you to enqueue data collection jobs using a easy to use module.